Moto Morini: 2012, back on the market

 In 2017 the 11 1/2 was no longer produced and the Moto Morini range included: Scrambler 1200, Granpasso 1200, Granpasso R, Corsaro 1200 ZZ.
 The Corsaro is the first Moto Morini model in Euro 4, with ABS and electronic gear shift.
 Furthermore, the lightning system is fully LED, the fuel tank is in aluminium and several body parts are made of carbon fiber as standard.
 Taking the bike to have the 99% of its components made in Italy.

 All the motorcycles are hand assembled, from the engine to the final product.
 In 2017 Moto Morini launched also the new One-off department, an internal area dedicated to customized models on clients' requests.

 To celebrate the 80 years of the company (1937 - 2017) Moto Morini created a limited edition of 8 specimens of a special Corsaro, called Corsaro80.
 This special model is improved with more body parts made of carbon fiber and hand hammered aluminium.

 In July 2017 Moto Morini re-entered the bicycles market.
 As a matter of fact the company was already selling bicycles in the Sixties.
 Nowadays, it has introduced a limited edition model of e-bike.
 The frame in completely in aluminium for a total weight of 13.5 kg.
 The engine and the battery are designed by the Politecnico di Milano and are both hidden in the hub, creating a more appealing look.
 Moto Morini produced 30 specimens of the pedal assisted bike in order to test the market.

 At the end of 2017, due to the success of the first e-bike, Moto Morini launched a range of four more models: Gravel, City, Urban and Sport.
 They all have the innovative Frame Block system: a solution integrated in the frame that works as a locker.

 In Novemberì 2017 Moto Morini is present again at EICMA, exhibiting the Corsaro 1200 ZZ MY2018, the Milano, The Scrambler 1200 MY2018.

 The new Moto Morini Milano pays an homage to the famous Moto Morini 3 1/2, historic model of the company.
 In addition to that, Moto Morini showed also a customized version of the Corsaro ZZ, called Corsaro Ti22.

 In the spring of 2018 a new version of Corsaro, the Corsaro ZT, will be on the market.

-In the fall of 2018 it was announced that ownership had transferred to Zhongneng Vehicle Group.
+In the autumn of 2018 it was announced that ownership had transferred to Zhongneng Vehicle Group.

+In 2025, the X-Cape 1200 was introduced, equipped with an 87° V-twin 1,187 cc liquid-cooled engine, producing 122 hp at 8,500 rpm and 108 Nm of torque at 6,500 rpm.
+The six-speed transmission is paired with an assisted slipper clutch, designed to provide smoother operation under demanding conditions.